jmaberk/RGPUCB/README.md

 ## System Requirements
-This code requires python 3.
-It requires several standard python packages such as numpy, scipy, pickle, itertools, random, seaborn, matplotlib, sklearn, math, time, mpl_toolkits, and copy.
+This code was written for python 3.7.
+It may need to be modified to run on other versions of python.
+It also requires several standard python packages such as numpy, scipy, pickle, itertools, random, seaborn, matplotlib, sklearn, math, time, mpl_toolkits, and copy.

 The real world experiments require Matlab engine (https://au.mathworks.com/help/matlab/matlab-engine-for-python.html) and Keras (https://keras.io/).
 Keras itself requires TensorFlow, CNTK, or Theano.
 The rest of the code does not require these so it can be run without them by removing any imports of real_experiment_function.py.